 Lucy is from Manchester and has been living in London for the last five years.
 A lot of Lucy’s work is rooted in her northern heritage and she is passionate about giving regional characters more of a voice within the theatre.
 Lucy is particularly interested in exploring the human stories behind larger themes often exposed in the media, thus opening up these subjects to an audience in a more ambiguous way, without moralising but simply presenting a series of human actions and choices.

-Lucy’s new one-act play WEIRD introduces Yasmin who drops out of university when her behaviour rituals get in the way of life.
+Lucy’s latest one-act play WEIRD introduces Yasmin who drops out of university when her behaviour rituals get in the way of life.
 WEIRD was crowned Arcola Slam Soap Champion 2018, winning the audience vote by an overwhelming margin.
-It will be on at the Pleasance Courtyard at the 2018 Edinburgh Fringe and previewing in London at Theatre503 on 21 and 22 July and at The Bunker on 29 July.
+It has just finished a successful run at the Pleasance Courtyard, Edinburgh Fringe (2018) with London previews at Theatre503 and The Bunker.

-Lucy’s one-act play GLITTER PUNCH (Pint-Sized at the Bunker, November 2016; King’s Head Theatre, February 2017; Assembly Rooms, Edinburgh Fringe Festival, 2017) focuses on 16 year old, working class Molly from Salford who begins a life-changing, coming of age journey when she collides with the mysterious John from London.
+Lucy’s one-act play GLITTER PUNCH (Pint-Sized at the Bunker, November 2016; King’s Head Theatre, February 2017; Assembly Rooms, Edinburgh Fringe Festival, 2017; The Vault Festival, 2018) focuses on 16 year old, working class Molly from Salford who begins a life-changing, coming of age journey when she collides with the mysterious John from London.